nathanfletcher/jfk-website-nuxt/README.md

 # JFK Personal Blog (Nuxt.js + Strapi + Static Fallback)

 A robust, mobile-friendly personal blog built with Nuxt.js, featuring a WYSIWYG editor, Strapi CMS integration, and static JSON fallback for resilience against API downtime or cold starts.
-Includes a modern UI, SEO, and a GitHub Actions workflow for automated static data updates.
+Includes a modern UI, advanced SEO, and a GitHub Actions workflow for automated static data, sitemap updates, and deployment.

 ---